AndreyShternshis/prediction-and-imputation-for-microbiome/README.md

-libraries include functons for transformation and imputation
+libraries include functions for transformation and imputation

 classification and imputation from microbiome are functions that reproduce the results